Law School Full-Time and Part-Time Options

 Note that, after full-time students complete their first-year required courses and after part-time students complete their first four semesters of required courses, students may take any course, regardless of the student's part-time or full-time status.

 Juris Doctor (JD) students must complete 86 credit hours in order to graduate from the College of Law.
 Full-time students are expected to complete the requirements for the JD degree in three years.
 Part-time students are expected to complete the JD degree in four years.
 The maximum time to complete the JD program, if a student takes a leave of absence, is five years.

-Maximum Credit Hours
+Maximum and Minimum Credit Hours

 Upper level full-time students may register for a maximum of 16 credit hours per semester.
 After their third semester, part-time students may register for a maximum of 12 credit hours per semester.

 Full-time students must take a minimum of 12 credit hours per semester except that full-time graduating seniors in their final semester need only take the number of credit hours necessary for them to graduate.
 Part-time students must register for a minimum of nine credit hours per semester except that graduating seniors need only take the number of credit hours necessary for them to graduate.